Mitchell railway station: Station Master's House

-The kitchen at the rear of the house has a projecting stove recess, clad with curved corrugated iron, in the south west elevation.
-Rear access to the house is gained through a door in the centre of the south east elevation of the kitchen building.
+The kitchen at the rear of the house has a projecting stove recess, clad with curved corrugated iron, in the southwest elevation.
+Rear access to the house is gained through a door in the centre of the southeast elevation of the kitchen building.
 The approach to the door is via a short staircase running parallel to the wall and ending on a small landing covered by a skillion roof.
 There is a double-hung sash window with four lights to the right of the door and a single set of later louvres to the left of the door.
-A corrugated iron tank on a tank-stand is located adjacent to the north eastern end of the kitchen.
+A corrugated iron tank on a tank-stand is located adjacent to the northeastern end of the kitchen.

 The interior linings and fittings of the house appear to be of fairly recent origin.
-In the laundry, the north eastern interior wall (formerly an external wall of the house) is clad in weatherboards.
+In the laundry, the northeastern interior wall (formerly an external wall of the house) is clad in weatherboards.
 The kitchen is fitted with built-in cupboards, sink and stove of fairly recent origin, but there is also an early wood stove in the iron stove recess.

 The house is located on a separate allotment to the rest of the station buildings.
 A weld-mesh fence encloses the block.
 The allotment is almost bare of vegetation except for an assortment of small shrubs and trees growing mostly at the rear of the block.
 A steel carport and garden shed of recent origin are located to the south west of the house.
 These are not considered to be of cultural heritage significance.